The code of this tutorial has been tested against Eliom 4.

 - If you want to write a more traditional Web site, with pages, forms, and sessions:

 - Read tutorial Service based Web programming

 This tutorial is devoted to server side programming.
 It shows how to create a new Web site with several pages and user connection.
 You will learn how to:

 - Register session data or session services

 - Create services performing actions (with no output)

-The last chapter is an overview of miscellaneous features.
-We will mix the application from the two previous chapters to produce a multi-user collaborative drawing application.
+We will mix the client-server drawing application with the session mechanism and user management to produce a multi-user collaborative drawing application.
 In this chapter, you will learn how to:

 - Use Macaque for type-safe database interaction

 - Add sounds or videos to your application